'Quantum Leap' and 'Blue Velvet' actor, Dean Stockwell, dies at 85

 Trending News

-The beloved actor's friends and family described him as a rebel who loved to act, to laugh, smoke cigars and play golf.
+The beloved actor-turned artist's friends and family described him as a rebel who loved to act, to laugh, smoke cigars and play golf.

 He is survived by his wife, Joy Stockwell, and their two children, Austin Stockwell and Sophie Stockwell.